marcoverl/CVUserGuide/source/Overview.rst

 Please note that
 when you create a resource (e.g. a virtual machine) on CloudVeneto, you are then responsible to manage it.
+You will be held responsible for all the activities performed on the VM created by yourself.

 This means that you need to have adequate skills in using the resource that you create and at least basic system administration skills (some basics on Linux administration are presented in